<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Getting Rid of Our Appliance for Extra Cash

-It was a win-win situation: the kegerator was no longer our headache, we earned $25, and this company could recycle the parts for a profit.
+It was a win-win situation: the kegerator was no longer our headache, we earned $25 in extra money, and this company could recycle the parts for a profit.

 Since scoring this deal, I’ve looked into even more ways to get cash for appliances from “we buy appliances” places.